Tushar-Naik/python-ranger/README.md

 }
 ```

-in the path: /$NAMESPACE/$SERVICE_NAME at a periodic intervals of --interval (default: 1 second)
+Updates will be puslised in the path: /$NAMESPACE/$SERVICE_NAME at a periodic intervals of --interval (default: 1 second)

 **Takes care of the following :**